marbl/MetagenomeScope/README.md

 If your graph contains node `X` and node `-X`, then we assume that a row where the node name is `X` applies to both copies of this node (`X` and `-X`).
-If you want to specify data for just a single one of these nodes and not the other, you can say `+X` or `-X`.

 #### Edge data (`-e`)